 Lack of Support for Black Lives Matter Could Hurt Unions When They Strike Later

-Black and Brown workers warn that the inability to organize and mobilize in communities of color could hurt labor when they try to engage in more traditional labor strikes.
+Black workers warn that the inability to organize and mobilize in communities of color could hurt labor when they try to engage in more traditional labor strikes.

 In 2018-2019, teachers across Kentucky helped organize a series of bold wildcat strikes that helped kick Republican Kentucky Governor Matt Bevin out of office in 2019.

-Tia Edison, who serves as chair of the Black Caucus of Louisville, worries that without standing up for racial justice issues, it could be tough to organize support for wildcat strikes in the future.
+Tia Edison, who serves as chair of the Black Caucus of Louisville-based Jefferson County Teachers Assocation, worries that without standing up for racial justice issues, it could be tough to organize support for wildcat strikes in the future.

 The wildcat strikes created major disruptions for parents, particularly low-income parents in communities of color who were often struggling at the last second to juggle childcare responsibilities with their need to go to their own jobs.
 Through community organizing, the union was able to build support, sometimes even organizing childcare programs set up by supporters of teachers’ unions.